 Runtime defense is the set of features that provide both predictive and threat based active protection for running containers.
 For example, predictive protection includes capabilities like determining when a container runs a process not included in the origin image or creates an unexpected network socket.
 Threat based protection includes capabilities like detecting when malware is added to a container or when a container connects to a botnet.

 Prisma Cloud introduced runtime defense all the way back in our 1.1 release.
 In releases since then, we’ve continuously added to the feature set.
 This article describes the current architecture.

 Prisma Cloud has distinct sensors for file system, network, and process activity.
 Each sensor is implemented individually, with its own set of rules and alerting.
 The runtime defense architecture is unified to both simplify the admin experience and to show more detail about what Prisma Cloud automatically learns from each image.
 Runtime defense has two principle object types: models and rules.

 Models are the results of the autonomous learning that Prisma Cloud performs every time we see a new image in an environment.
 A model is the ‘allow list’ for what a given image should be doing, across all runtime sensors.
 Models are automatically created and maintained by Prisma Cloud and provide an easy way for administrators to view and understand what Prisma Cloud has learned about their images.
 For example, a model for an Apache image would detail the specific processes that should run within containers derived from the image and what network sockets should be exposed.

 Monitor > Runtime > Container Models.
 Click on the image to view it’s model.

 There is a 1:1 relationship between models and images; every image has a model and every model applies to a single unique image.
-For each image, a unique model is created and mapped internally to the image digest.
+For each image, a unique model is created and mapped to the image digest.
 So, even if there are multiple images with the same tags, Prisma Cloud will create unique models for each.